dynamsoft-docs/mobile-document-scanner-docs-js/code-gallery/mobile-web-capture/index.md

 > [!TIP]
 > Prerequisites: read the [Introduction]({{ site.introduction }}index.html) before proceeding.

 **Mobile Web Capture (MWC)** is an SDK designed for scanning multi-page documents.
-It integrates **Dynamsoft Document Scanner (DDS)** functionality  while offering additional features such as multi-document management, annotation, and uploading, making it a comprehensive solution for managing complex document workflows.
+It integrates **Mobile Document Scanner (MDS)** functionality  while offering additional features such as multi-document management, annotation, and uploading, making it a comprehensive solution for managing complex document workflows.

 > [!TIP]
 > See it in action with the [Mobile Web Capture Demo](https://demo.dynamsoft.com/mobile-web-capture/).